shopware/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin.md

 </container>
 ```

-We inject the `OrderTransactionStateHandler` in this example, as it is helpful for changing an order's transaction state, e.g. to `paid`.
-The payment handler has to be marked as such as well, hence the tag `shopware.payment.method.sync`, `shopware.payment.method.async` or `shopware.payment.method.prepared` respectively for a synchronous, an asynchronous or a prepared payment handler.
+We inject the `OrderTransactionStateHandler` in this example, as it helps change an order's transaction state, e.g. to `paid`.
+The payment handler has to be marked as such as well; hence the tag `shopware.payment.method.sync`, `shopware.payment.method.async` or `shopware.payment.method.prepared` respectively for a synchronous, an asynchronous or a prepared payment handler.

-Now let's start with the actual examples.
+Now, let's start with the actual examples.

 ### Synchronous example

-The following will be a synchronous example, so no redirect will happen and the payment can be handled in the shop itself.
-Therefore, you don't have to return a `RedirectResponse` in the `pay` method and no `finalize` method is necessary either.
+The following will be a synchronous example, so that no redirect will happen, and the payment can be handled in the shop.
+Therefore, you don't have to return a `RedirectResponse` in the `pay` method; no `finalize` method is necessary either.

-Therefore, changing the `stateId` of the order should already be done in the `pay` method, since there will be no `finalize` method.
-If you have to execute some logic which might fail, e.g. a call to an external API, you should throw a `SyncPaymentProcessException`.
+Therefore, changing the `stateId` of the order should already be done in the `pay` method since there will be no `finalize` method.
+If you have to execute some logic that might fail, e.g., a call to an external API, you should throw a `SyncPaymentProcessException`.
 Shopware 6 will handle this exception and set the transaction to the `cancelled` state.

 ```php
 // <plugin root>/src/Service/ExamplePayment.php